 There’s a ton of additional additions and changes in version 1.14.
 Ocelots and cats are now considered separate animals, and the important difference between them is that cats can be tamed, while ocelots cannot.
 Phantoms, it turns out, are extremely scared of cats, which makes them handy to have around.

 You can read the full patch notes here.
-There’s a lot in there, including a new blast furnace, bamboo blocks, a new latern block, foxes, flowers, and a bevy of new decorative blocks.
+There’s a lot in there, including a new Minecraft blast furnace, bamboo blocks, a new lantern block, Minecraft fox, flowers, and a bevy of new decorative blocks.
 And make sure to check out the best Minecraft seeds for somewhere new to pillage.